Timeline of the Duke of Edinburgh’s stay in hospital - The Courier

 The Duchess of Cornwall says of her father-in-law: “We heard today that he’s slightly improving.
 So, that’s very good news.
 We’ll keep our fingers crossed.”

-Buckingham Palace announces Philip has had a “successful procedure” for a pre-existing heart condition at St Bartholomew’s Hospital.
+Buckingham Palace announces Philip had a “successful procedure” for a pre-existing heart condition at St Bartholomew’s Hospital the previous day.

 Help support quality local journalism … become a digital subscriber to The Courier